maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Other ideas ###

-* Expand the CASText format to enable us to embed the _value_ of a variable in CASText, not just the displayed form.
-This will be needed for various other things.
 * Implement "CommaError" checking for CAS strings.
-* Geogebra input.
 * Enable individual questions to load Maxima libraries.
 * It would be very useful to have finer control over the validation feedback.
 For example, if we have a polynomial with answer boxes for the coefficients, then we should be able to echo back "Your last answer was..." with the whole polynomial, not just the numbers.
 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)